Kierancz/kicz/content/about.md

 title: About
 route: about.html
 bannerImg: assets/strawberryRock.jpg
-description: It's the little things
+description: The little things
 ---

 Howdy,

-I’m a small town boy from the redwoods of northern California that moved to Colorado to become less of an idiot.
+I’m a small town ape from the redwoods of northern California that moved to Colorado to become less of an idiot.
 It didn’t really work, but now I have a bachelors degree in Computer Science and a minor stick up my butt in Philosophy.

+I've always loved the process of turning ideas into reality.

+Demonstrate:

+humility
+humor
+passion
+knowledge
+compassion
+mission

 I’ve always loved the process of creating things.  support and the dawn of the internet allowed me to discover and explore a wide range of passions, giving me the hands on skills and confidence necessary to pursue an enduring journey of creation and learning.